Rotuma: Timeline of Faguta

 The main island in the Rotuma Group was formerly partitioned into five parts.
 One of these parts, Faguta, was located to the south of Rotuma Island, across the strait from Solnohu island.
 Faguta's chief, alongside the chief of Noatau, were generally considered the most influential of all those across the island and effectively governed the island's south and north, respectively.
 The significance of these two chiefs was reflected in the fact that the position of the head of the island's governing council alternated between the chief of Faguta and the chief of Noatau, depending on which of the two had been victorious in the last conflict between them.
 However, following victory and invasion by opposing forces (internecine conflict was endemic for centuries on Rotuma), Faguta was forcibly divided into two by the other districts' chiefs in an effort to weaken its influence, thereby forming Juju and Pepjei (although the territory is still commonly referred to by the two districts' inhabitants and descendants as "Faguta").

 Mythology centred around Faguta

 Local mythology tells of two turtles which live off the coast of Faguta, one red and one white.
 Green sea turtles, which are known to frequent the islands of Fiji, can actually exhibit reddish and whitish hues on their carapaces and plastrons, respectively.

-Solnohu, a islet off the southern coast of Faguta roughly equidistant between its constituent districts, is the location of a significant local myth, "The turtle of Sol Onau".
+Solnohu, an islet off the southern coast of Faguta roughly equidistant between its constituent districts, is the location of a significant local myth, "The turtle of Sol Onau".
 The myth tells of two local girls who fall from atop the island into the sea below.
 There, the two were transformed into sea turtles, one red and one white.
 Local beliefs hold that these two turtles, called 'Eao', continue to live around the coral of the rock and will resurface if a particular chant is performed.